 - The key to whether an individual Member's online activity is subject to the Code of Conduct is whether they are, or even just appear to be, acting in their capacity as a Member of the Fire Authority rather than as a private individual. - Members may have "blurred identities" in a situation where they maintain a social profile which sees them comment both as a Member and as an individual (which may or may not involve making political statements).
 Although Members may be clear that they are acting in a private capacity, it may be less clear to others. - One way of avoiding blurring the lines between an individual's personal (or political) communications and those they make in their capacity as a Member of the Fire Authority is to consider maintaining an online account as a Member which is entirely separate from that where the same individual communicates in a personal capacity.
-This is a decision for each Member and some Members may find the convenience of having one account outweighs the advantages of separate accounts.
+This is a decision for each Member and some Members may find the convenience of having one account outweighs the advantages of two or more accounts, which in any event may only be created and maintained where doing so doesn't breach the relevant social media platform's terms and conditions.
 The Communications team will assist if specific advice if needed.